EGI-Federation/documentation/content/en/users/cloud-compute/ec3/apps/ecas/_index.md

 [root@oph-server ~]#
 ```

-Both the front-end and the working node are configured by Ansible.
-This process
+Both the frontend and the working nodes are configured by Ansible.
+This
-usually takes some time.
-You can monitor the status of the cluster configuration
+process usually takes some time.
+You can monitor the status of the cluster
-using the `is_cluster_ready` command-line tool:
+configuration using the `is_cluster_ready` command-line tool:

 ```shell
 [root@oph-server ~]# is_cluster_ready